marhar/arrbot/README.md

 arrterm -- wrapper for terminal-based tty connection to arduino board

-servo_calibrate -- find the center point of your servo
+ServoCalibrate -- find and save the center point of your servo

-servo_tester -- test servos
+ServoTester -- test servos

 Setup
 -----

-For servo_calibrate and servo_tester:
+For ServoCalibrate and ServoTester:

 servo ground (black or brown): arduino GND servo power (red):  arduino RAW